wtertinek/Linq2Acad/docs/BreakingChanges.md

 Beginning with the Nuget release of version 1.0.0, Linq2Acad is released in accordance with the rules of [semantic versioning](https://semver.org).
 Previous to that, there have been breaking changes to the API that were not reflected in the API's version number.
-The changes in question (see the commit messages for more information):
+The changes in question are (see the commit messages for more information):

 * AcadDatabase.DiscardChanges replaced by AcadDatabase.Abort ([263dc61](https://github.com/wtertinek/Linq2Acad/commit/263dc6170167dbd97999c977e4b13f3cba1c0bf9))
 * XRef's property setters changed to methodes, XRefInfo class integrated into XRef class ([f8c6a54](https://github.com/wtertinek/Linq2Acad/commit/f8c6a54b2d772f116ea6caf98d4688cb4ae9fdce))